 I use this method for washing hands when I go camping: take a normal plastic water bottle.
 Slightly unscrew the cap so a small trickle of water comes out when you turn it over.
 Have one person hold the bottle while the other person washes her hands underneath.

-This method is also great for when you need to spill out small amounts of water, such as for getting your toothbrush wet before brushing your teeth.
+This method is also great for when you need to spill out small amounts of water, such as wetting your toothbrush before brushing.

 Alternatively, you can poke a small hole in the cap of the bottle to let the water trickle out.
 However, that method only works if you are staying in one spot for a while.
 Otherwise, water will spill out of the bottle while you hike.